 Study abroad experience is considered necessary by 64 percent of employers, as mentioned in a survey conducted by Erasmus Student Network.
 On the other hand, 92 percent of employers expect their new employees to have transferable skills, such as adaptability to new situations.

 Students who study abroad offer more excellent value to their employers than those who do not.
 They believe that students who have gained global experiences are more flexible, adaptive, and advantageous to its growth and operations.
 Studying abroad can help you boost your resume and demonstrate that you possess the skills you need to succeed.

-INTERESTING: US Student Visa In 2021: What You Need To Know
+INTERESTING: US Student Visa: What You Need To Know